 - 1. Build the first layout shown below, which uses the 25Ω pot as a variable resistor.
 Like a resistor, it has only two terminals. - 2.
 Connect the 12V power supply and switch on. - 3.
-Press the push-switch. - 4.
-Turn the knob on the pot to see the effect this has on the bulb.
+Press the push-switch.

-- 4. Now build the second circuit.
+- pot to see the effect this has on the bulb. - 4.
+Now build the second circuit.
 This one uses the pot as a voltage divider all three terminals are used. - 5.
 Connect the 12V power supply, switch on and press the push-switch. - 6.
 Turn the knob on the pot.
-Compare the effect of this arrangement with the first. - 7.
-Answer the question in the Student Handbook.
+Compare the effect of this arrangement with the